lowquark/cpsula/README.md

 having to percent-encode them, and accepting IRIs at the server level is a simple extension of this.

-While any server which advertises resources via IRI will inevitably receive escaped URI requests as per the Gemini specification, the two are ultimately equivalent.
-For example, according to the fine-grained definitions in [RFC3986](https://tools.ietf.org/html/rfc3986), the ASCII-US encoded URI `gemini://foo.bar/%C3%A4` refers to a set of two characters, `0xC3` and `0xA4`.
-For all intents and purposes, these characters denote the single character `ä`, just as the IRI `gemini://foo.bar/ä` would.
+While any server which advertises resources via IRI will inevitably receive escaped URI requests as per the Gemini specification, the IRI and its escaped URI are ultimately equivalent.
+For example, according to the fine-grained definitions in [RFC3986](https://tools.ietf.org/html/rfc3986), the ASCII-US encoded URI `gemini://foo.bar/%C3%A4` technically refers to a set of two characters, `0xC3` and `0xA4`.
+For all intents and purposes, these "two" characters denote the single character `ä`, just as the IRI `gemini://foo.bar/ä` would.
 In the context of Lua (and I believe Gemini at large), there is no a practical distinction to be made here.
-The use of IRIs should not cause incompatibility issues, provided clients do not reject them altogether.
+Thus, the use of IRIs by a server should not cause incompatibility issues, provided clients do not ignore them altogether.

 ### Zero-Configuration Certificate Generation